ecotte/Fabric-Monitoring-RTI/README.md

 - PowerShell Setup Configurations for the Gateway Events

 Benefits include faster incident response, improved health analytics, and streamlined operations, consequently enhancing overall efficiency and reducing downtime.

+> [!CAUTION]
+> This solution accelerator is not an official Microsoft product!
+It is a solution accelerator, which can help you implement a monitoring solution within Fabric.
+As such there is no offical support available and there is a risk that things might break.

 # List of items used